tgi-io/tgi-core/README.md

 - Refactor inject global and closure option
 - coverage sux bad

+App To Do

 Interface To Do
 ---
 - system commands (presentation?)
+    - sysNav and appNav !!!
 - Interface notify method needs to actually be implemented
 - application commands (sub of system)
 - workspace